01piyuu/netflix-dataset-analysis/README.md

 ## 📊 Project Overview

 This project explores and analyzes the Netflix Movies and TV Shows dataset using Python.
-The goal is to understand Netflix's content library through data cleaning, exploratory data analysis (EDA), and visualizations.
+The goal is to understand Netflix's content library through data cleaning, exploratory data analysis (EDA), and data visualization.

 The analysis focuses on content types, release trends, countries, genres, ratings, movie duration, and other characteristics of Netflix titles.